ewheeler7/replication_timing_methods_comparison/pipeline.md

 # Normalize reads
-Using bam files with high and low coverage droplists removed, 1X normalize reads: effective genome size is calculated by the number of bp in the chromosomal genome - number of bp in final droplist:
+Using bam files with high and low coverage droplists removed, 1X normalize reads.

+Effective genome size is calculated by the number of bp in the chromosomal genome - number of bp in final droplist.
 ```bash
 for x in *final.bam;
 do